alexandrglm/AnimePigmentsPreservationProject/engine/References/Tsujita-ColourMemories_articles/ENG/article_033_eng.md

 Additionally, both works this time had Ota Sunao-kun's (太田直) Toei Animation special effects team working hard.
 Character eye gradations and gradient brush shadows added to character shadows are mostly the special effects team's handwork.
 While Toei works normally can't add elaborate special effects to TV productions, they worked hard as if releasing daily frustrations (laughs).

-Such slightly luxurious effort went into ***The File of Young Kindaichi SP*** (laughs).
+Such slightly luxurious effort went into **"*The File of Young Kindaichi SP*"** (laughs).

 The other day, talking with Directors Ito-kun and Uda-kun, we laughed that Inspector Kenmochi is probably about our actual age now.
 Ito-kun, Uda-kun, and I are roughly the same age.
 So we thought, "Ah, we're 'old men' too now" (laughs).
-Though we're such "old men," we'd like to do ***The File of Young Kindaichi*** again.
+Though we're such "old men," we'd like to do **"*The File of Young Kindaichi*"** again.

 *(07.11.13)*